 Get tested and report the results

 It's very important to report the result of every coronavirus test that you do yourself.
-It shows you the result on a handheld device that comes with the test kit:
+You can see the result on the handheld device that comes with the test kit:

 - Report the result every time you use a rapid lateral flow test kit to the NHS

 Of course if you get any symptoms, no matter how mild, you must self-isolate and book a test: